 Full Hollow Farm is a creation of Jamie Wilbraham and Brad Smith.
 Who would have guessed back when they met in 2008, they would (finally) start a farm together in 2015.
 They both bring different skills and passions to the farm and both of them are invaluable to the work.
 Brad is the expert in direct seeding, cultivating, special orders, and the brains behind creating tools that make the work load easier.
 Work better not harder, right?
 He also is the advocate for more beet and carrot plantings, expanding the growing season, and has a peculiar interest in gourd craft.
 Jamie is the greenhouse guru, the quicker harvester, and expert in prioritizing work for the week.
 She is always pushing for hand hoeing tiny weeds, picking broccoli perfectly, monitoring pests, and eating as many tomatoes as possible.
-Jamie is currently advocating for trying to grow ginger!
+Jamie is currently advocating for a new wash pack barn!

 The farm crew is small but mighty!
 In addition to Brad and Jamie, we have Emily, Suzanne, and Jane.
 Three cheers for these hard workers!
 We honestly couldn't do what we do without them.